+The Consumer Confidence Report (CCR) is an annual water quality report containing data that California American Water and all associated water purveyors collected during the past year.
+CCRs are intended to let consumers know what contaminants, if any, are in their drinking water.
+They also provide possible health effect information on all of the contaminants that are detected.
+The CCR helps consumers make informed choices about the water they drink.
+CCRs are also intended to educate customers on what it takes to deliver safe drinking water, raise understanding of drinking water contaminants in the water supply and need to protect drinking water sources.
-To comply with state and U.S. Environmental Protection Agency (USEPA) regulations, California American Water issues a report annually describing the quality of your drinking water.
-The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect your drinking water sources.
-In 2011, tests for over 250 contaminants were conducted at various sampling points in the water system, all of which were below state and federal maximum allowable levels.
-This report provides an overview of last year's (2011) water quality.
-It includes details about where your water comes from and what it contains.

-The data presented in this report is a combination of data from our nationally recognized main water quality lab and local commercial laboratories that are certified in drinking water analyses by the State of California Department of Public Health.
+In 2012, we collected numerous samples for contaminants at various sampling points in your water system, all of which were below state and federal maximum allowable levels.
+This report provides an overview of last year's (2012) water quality data.
+It also includes the details about where your water comes from, how it is treated and what it contains.
+The water quality data presented in this report is derived from multiple sources and is a combination of data compiled from our nationally recognized main water quality laboratory and local commercial laboratories, all certified in drinking water testing by the California Department of Public Health.

+If you have any questions about this report or your drinking water, please contact our Customer Service Center at (888) 237-1333.